NithinRoyale/BOGS-tutorial/README.md

 The BOGS Tutorial Website serves as an educational platform catering to different stakeholders within an educational setting.
 It offers tutorials and resources tailored to specific roles such as HOD (Head of Department), tutors, NMC (Nomination Committee) members, administrators, and students.

+## Hosted Link

+You can access the hosted version of the website [here](https://your-hosted-link.com).

 ## Features

 - **Responsive Design**: The website is built with a responsive design, ensuring optimal viewing experience across various devices and screen sizes.